Conditional Image Synthesis with Diffusion Models: A Survey: Condition integration in denoising networks

-\textit{3.1)}\,\,\textit{Fully supervised fine-tuning on annotated datasets}.
-In practice, we can re-purpose the T2I backbone on the annotated dataset of paired conditional input and image in accordance with the target task via fully supervised fine-tuning.
-For some synthesis tasks involving complex conditional inputs, a major difficulty lies in collecting sufficient training data to fine-tune the model \cite{brook2023instructpix2pix, yang2023paint}.
-For instruct-based editing task which refers to using instruction instead of text description to guide the editing process, Instructpix2pix \cite{brook2023instructpix2pix} provides an effective approach for automatically synthesizing training datasets.
-Firstly, InstructPix2Pix employs a fine-tuned GPT-3 \cite{brown2020language} to synthesize editing triplets composed of input captions, edit instructions and output captions.
-Subsequently, Instructpix2pix leverages Prompt-to-Prompt \cite{hertz2023p2p} to synthesize paired images corresponding to the input captions and output captions, which serves as the paired images before/after editing.
+\textit{3.1)}\,\,\textit{Fully supervised fine-tuning on the annotated dataset}.
+In practice, we can re-purpose the T2I backbone on the annotated dataset of paired conditional input and image in accordance with the specific task via fully supervised fine-tuning.
+However, for some synthesis tasks involving complex conditional inputs, a major difficulty lies in collecting sufficient training data to fine-tune the model \citep{brook2023instructpix2pix, zhang2023paste}.
+For instruct-based editing task, which refers to using instructions instead of text descriptions to guide the editing process, Instructpix2pix \citep{brook2023instructpix2pix} provides an effective approach for automatically synthesizing training datasets.
+Firstly, InstructPix2Pix employs a fine-tuned GPT-3 \citep{brown2020language} to synthesize editing triplets composed of the input caption, edit instruction and output caption.
+Subsequently, Instructpix2pix leverages Prompt-to-Prompt \citep{hertz2023p2p} to synthesize paired images corresponding to the input captions and output captions, which serves as the paired images before/after editing.
 This contribution leads to a line of works on DM-based instruction editing.
-A branch of follow-up works attempt to enhance the model in some specific tasks by augmenting the training dataset for target scenario including object removal and inpainting \cite{yildirim2023inst}, global editing~\cite{li2023moecontroller}, dialog-based editing \cite{wei2023dialogpaint} and continuous editing \cite{zhang2024magicbrush}.
-InstructDiffusion \cite{geng2023instructdiffusion} and Emu-edit \cite{sheynin2023emu} fine-tune the T2I backbone on larger and more comprehensive synthesized datasets for a wide range of vision tasks including image editing, segmentation, keypoint estimation, detection, and low-level vision.
-To achieve more accurate editing, \cite{fu2023guiding, huang2023smartedit, li2023instructany2pix} fine-tune the T2I backbone with more powerful MLLMs-based conditional encoders to enhance the editing prompts.
-Based on reinforcement learning, HIVE \cite{zhang2023hive} fine-tunes the instruct-based editing model with a reward model reflecting the human feedback for editing performance.
+A branch of follow-up works attempts to enhance the T2I backbone in some specific tasks by augmenting the training dataset for target scenario including object removal and inpainting \citep{yildirim2023inst}, global editing~\citep{li2023moecontroller}, dialog-based editing \citep{wei2023dialogpaint} and continuous editing \citep{zhang2024magicbrush}.
+InstructDiffusion \citep{geng2023instructdiffusion} and Emu-edit \citep{sheynin2023emu} fine-tune the T2I backbone on larger and more comprehensive synthesized datasets for a wide range of vision tasks including image editing, segmentation, keypoint estimation, detection and low-level vision.
+To achieve more accurate editing, \citet{fu2023guiding, huang2023smartedit, li2023instructany2pix} fine-tune the T2I backbone with a more powerful MLLMs-based conditional encoder to enhance the editing prompts.
+Based on reinforcement learning, HIVE \citep{zhang2023hive} fine-tunes the instruct-based editing model with a reward model reflecting the human feedback for editing performance.